floledermann/mapmap.js/README.md

 Data from CSV or JSON files can be joined with features specified in GeoJSON even if the structure or field names do not match.
-Simple joins can be performed by specifying the field names that should be used as primary keys to identify matching entities; more complex tranformations can be accomplished in a modular fashion by providing functions for the [MapReduce](https://github.com/floledermann/mapmap.js/wiki/Programming-Guide#data-processing-with-mapreduce) programming model.
+Simple joins can be performed by specifying the field names that should be used as primary keys to identify matching entities; more complex transformations can be accomplished in a modular fashion by providing functions for the [MapReduce](https://github.com/floledermann/mapmap.js/wiki/Programming-Guide#data-processing-with-mapreduce) programming model.